Less Stress Instructional Services - Emergency Medical Technician

 12 |

-This program is an EMS-specific version of the
+This program is the version of the national ICS

-national ICS program.
-Lectures and group-based problem solving guide
+period of time.
+Lectures and group-based problem solving guide participants

 |